 The WSPSD is responsible for containment of the western shallow zone contaminant plume (Figure 4) and the containment of the northwestern deep zone plume (Figure 5).
 Containment of the western shallow plume will be accomplished via six extraction wells and a centralized treatment facility.
-The treatment facility will be designed to treat not only VOCs but all emergent chemicals ("ECs") to below drinking water standards.
+The treatment facility will be designed to treat not only VOCs but all emergent chemicals ("ECs") to comply with its NPDES permit.
 Construction of the western shallow zone treatment facility, extraction wells and pipeline were completed in January 2012.

 In 2018, due to the decline in the water table in the area the WSPSD's constructed 8 new extraction wells enhance the shallow zone remedy.
-Construction activities on the raw water pipeline to connect the new wells to the existing treatment facility will begin in 20212022.
+Construction activities on the raw water pipeline to connect the new wells to the existing treatment facility in conjunction with additional remedy enhancements will begin in 2023.

-As of June 30, 20202021, the WSPSD shallow zone treatment system has treated approximately 456.53501.51 acre-feet of contaminated groundwater and has removed approximately 43.3048.80 lbs. of VOCs, perchlorate, nitrate and hexavalent chromium.
+As of September 30, 2022, the WSPSD shallow zone treatment system has treated approximately 556.98 acre-feet of contaminated groundwater and has removed approximately 54.80 lbs. of VOCs, perchlorate, nitrate and hexavalent chromium.